wandyezj/Random/writings/thoughts/api_design.md

 [The Design of Everyday Things by Don Norman]: http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf "The Design of Everyday Things by Don Norman"
 [The Design of Everyday Things by Don Norman][The Design of Everyday Things by Don Norman]

+* The idea of a mental model distinct from the underlying technical

 [Instruction Set Architectures]: https://en.wikipedia.org/wiki/Instruction_set_architecture "Instruction Set Architectures" [Instruction Set Architectures][Instruction Set Architectures]